dominikgrimm/scones/README.md

 ## Contact

-Any questions can be directed to Chloe-Agathe Azencott: chloe-agathe.azencott@mines-paristech.fr
+Any questions can be directed to Chloe-Agathe Azencott: chloe-agathe.azencott [at] mines-paristech.fr